 When Is the Best Time

-Summer offers the best and driest weather in July and August.
-However, bad weather can still occur.
-Always check the forecast, bring rain gear and dress in layers to be prepared for every kind of weather.
+However, even in summer, unpleasant weather can still occur.
+Always check the forecast, bring rain gear, and dress in layers to be prepared for every kind of weather.
 If you want to avoid the most snow, don’t go before June.
-In May even places like Paradise are still covered with snow.
-In most years the area is usually snow-free from about mid-July through late September.
+In May, even places like Paradise are still covered with snow.
+In most years, the area is usually snow-free from about mid-July through late September.

 Avoiding the Crowds